jobosonchisa/ojuju/fontbakery/fontbakery-report.md

 * 💔 **ERROR** The condition <FontBakeryCondition:hinting_stats> had an error: ModuleNotFoundError: No module named 'dehinter'
-</div></details><details><summary>💔 <b>ERROR:</b> Familyname must be unique according to namecheck.fontdata.com (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/fontdata_namecheck">com.google.fonts/check/fontdata_namecheck</a>)</summary><div>

-* 💔 **ERROR** Failed to access: http://namecheck.fontdata.com.
-		This check relies on the external service http://namecheck.fontdata.com via the internet.
-While the service cannot be reached or does not respond this check is broken.

-		You can exclude this check with the command line option:
-		-x com.google.fonts/check/fontdata_namecheck

-		Or you can wait until the service is available again.
-		If the problem persists please report this issue at: https://github.com/fonttools/fontbakery/issues

-		Original error message:
-		<class 'requests.exceptions.ReadTimeout'> [code: namecheck-service]
-</div></details><details><summary>🔥 <b>FAIL:</b> Checking OS/2 fsType does not impose restrictions. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/fstype">com.google.fonts/check/fstype</a>)</summary><div>

-* 🔥 **FAIL** In this font fsType is set to 8 meaning that:
-The font may be embedded but must only be installed temporarily on other systems.

-No such DRM restrictions can be enabled on the Google Fonts collection, so the fsType field must be set to zero (Installable Embedding) instead. [code: drm]
 </div></details><details><summary>🔥 <b>FAIL:</b> Check Google Fonts glyph coverage. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/glyph_coverage">com.google.fonts/check/glyph_coverage</a>)</summary><div>